ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 ##### **Dropping Indexes**

-An index can be removed explicitly using the DROP INDEX statement, or implicitly by removing the associated constraint.
+Index can be removed explicitly using the DROP INDEX statement, or implicitly by removing the associated constraint.

 ###### Example